kirbysayshi/kirbysayshi.github.com/_posts/2012-09-28-team-drainvalve-gamehackday-photos-become-impactjs-levels.md

 });
 {% endhighlight %}

-Referencing these global variables allows [ImpactJS][] to still do it's thing regarding its internal loading system.
+Referencing these global variables allows [ImpactJS][] to still do its thing regarding its internal loading system.

 This is a bare minimum [ImpactJS][] level, containing three layers: background, collision, and main.
 We used the uploaded image (stored temporarily on the server) as the background.
 The collision layer is invisible, but [ImpactJS][] uses an image to represent the collision layer when using its level editor, [Weltmeister](http://impactjs.com/documentation/weltmeister).
 The main layer uses a custom tileset we created that contains only two tiles: a translucent square, and an empty tile.
 You can see this in the screencast; tiles that are solid are slightly grey compared to those that aren't.